Kyuunex/hid-sony-clone-fix-dkms/README.md

 If you are having an issue where the USB controller disconnects this and other devices every few seconds, please use a USB hub and connect your DS4 clone to that.

+# Liability and Responsibility
-Also, I take no responsibility should anything happen to your PC or anything you connect to it, should you use this hack.
+I take no responsibility should anything happen to your PC or anything you connect to it, should you use this patch.
 You are the one who chooses to keep using that knock-off controller, so it's on you.
 This is not a proper fix, it just works around the issue.
-I recommend getting an original DS4 instead and using it without this hack.
+I recommend getting an original DS4 instead and using it without this patch.

 # Installation/Building (Arch Linux)
-I decided to pull the pkg.tar.zst releases and encourage you to build it to avoid issues.
-Building is easy.

 First, make sure you have `base-devel` and your headers for all your currently installed kernels installed.
 Then do these:
 ```
-git clone https://github.com/Kyuunex/hid-sony-clone-fix-dkms.git -b archlinux-5.15
+git clone https://github.com/Kyuunex/hid-sony-clone-fix-dkms.git -b archlinux-6.1
 cd hid-sony-clone-fix-dkms
 makepkg -si
 ```
-If you want to install a version of this hack based on hid-sony from a different version of the kernel, change the branch.
+If you want to install a version of this patch based on `hid-sony` from a different version of the kernel, change the branch.
 This repo has multiple branches.

 # Installation/Building (Ubuntu)